 If goats taste or smell something they're not familiar with, they'll curl their upper lip up for a few seconds in order to analyse the smell/taste and try and work out what it is; this is scientifically known as the 'Flehmen response'.

 Henry and Joey didn't share all the same likes and dislikes!
 For example, Henry hated having his back legs touched, but Joey didn't mind.

 Pygmy goats generally enjoy being fed treats, sunbathing and playfully butting; but they also generally dislike rain and sudden loud noises.
 There are of course plenty of other things that they like/dislike!

 Pygmy goat body care

-- During winter, pygmy goats grow a woolly fur vest beneath their fur, which keeps them warm.
+During winter, pygmy goats grow a woolly fur vest beneath their fur, which

 Pygmy goat-friendly toys

-- Videos of them doing so can be seen in the Videos section.
+them playing can be seen in the Videos

 Hot weather advice

 Pygmy goats are generally hardy animals and can adapt to hot and cold climates, but you can do your bit during to ensure your goats remain comfortable during weather extremes.